The Registration Office

 Avila University has authorized the National Student Clearinghouse to provide enrollment and degree verifications.
 The National Student Clearinghouse can be contacted at Web: www.degreeverify.com

 Note: Most current students with an SSN can print enrollment verification certifications, view enrollment history and enrollment verifications provided, check loan deferments sent to lenders, and view related information regarding their student loans by logging onto MyAU.

-Graduate & Professional Studies Registration Dates for Summer/Fall 2024:
+All Graduate & Professional Studies students:

-- Avila Professional & Graduate Studies: Enrollment open NOW
+Avila Professional & Graduate Studies- Enrollment Open NOW

 Note: Graduate Students and Avila Adult Undergraduate students should check with their respective program offices for advising and registration information.